 This is what it boils down to

 For long haul flights—really, really long haul flights—sometimes it is worth it to pay for a little extra comfort.
-After 12-15 hours to Asia stuck in a middle seat, I could just about charter a private jet to avoid it on the return leg.
+After 12-15 hours to Asia stuck in a middle seat, I could just about charter a private jet from Jettly to avoid it on the return leg.
 Premium economy is still an economy product, but the premium part is where the airlines have travelers duped—it is often within a couple of hundred dollars of business class and (shriek!) often is even more expensive than business class!
 How could that be?